malk/the-little-clojurer/README.md

 # the-little-clojurer

-My personal Jab at doing [the little schemer][] in Clojure, like legions of others before me.
+Yet another Jab at doing [the little schemer][] in Clojure. (is a rite, you should just do it too).

-This version tries to remain as close as possible to the source material, doing the things like the book does when possible, it is Clojure only in the sense that it is valid Clojure syntax, once I finish this I shall do another version using idiomatic Clojure as much as possible.
+The idea (as in the book) is to teach recursion, the Y combinator and using them to build a lisp interpreter.

+Using as little as possible of the language itself, no constructs, no libraries, just the functions created in the book and the the primitives they need.

+Will not teach you clojure (and the book did not taught scheme).

+Only contains my answers, not the content of the book itself, and should make no sene without the book.
+I wanted to respect the author's CopyRight

-## License
+# License

 Copyright 2013 Romeu “Malk’Zameth” MOURA
 This file is part of the-little-clojurer. the-little-clojurer is free